bunto/bunto/site/_docs/deployment-methods.md

 permalink: /docs/deployment-methods/
 ---

-Sites built using Jekyll can be deployed in a large number of ways due to the static nature of the generated output.
+Sites built using Bunto can be deployed in a large number of ways due to the static nature of the generated output.
 A few of the most common deployment techniques are described below.

 ## Web hosting providers (FTP)

 Just about any traditional web hosting provider will let you upload files to their servers over FTP.
-To upload a Jekyll site to a web host using FTP, simply run the `jekyll` command and copy the generated `_site` folder to the root folder of your hosting account.
+To upload a Bunto site to a web host using FTP, simply run the `bunto` command and copy the generated `_site` folder to the root folder of your hosting account.
 This is most likely to be the `httpdocs` or `public_html` folder on most hosting providers.

 ### FTP using Glynn

-There is a project called [Glynn](https://github.com/dmathieu/glynn), which lets you easily generate your Jekyll powered website’s static files and send them to your host through FTP.
+There is a project called [Glynn](https://github.com/dmathieu/glynn), which lets you easily generate your Bunto powered website’s static files and send them to your host through FTP.

 ## Self-managed web server